azetrix/ShortLink/README.md

 𝓢𝓱𝓸𝓻𝓽𝓛𝓲𝓷𝓴 is a simple (yet powerful) URL Shortening script 🔥💥⚡

-> reinventing the wheel from scratch
+> reinventing the wheel

+# Features

+* Supports `base36` and `base62` encoding for ShortCode case-sensitivity
+* Can easily create 78-billion unique ShortCodes in `base36` encoding